SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflows.md

 3. **Delegation to Processor:** The Manager creates an instance of `$WorkflowProcessor$`, injecting all dependencies, the full workflow configuration, the handler registry, and the request data.
 4. **Execution Loop:** The `$WorkflowProcessor.execute()` method is called, which begins iterating through each node defined in the workflow's configuration.
+At the start of each iteration, the processor checks if a cancellation has been requested for this workflow execution and raises an `EarlyTerminationException` if so.
 5. **Context Creation:** For each node in the loop, the `$WorkflowProcessor$` **assembles a new `ExecutionContext` object**.
 This object is populated with the node's specific configuration, the full conversation history, the top-level workflow configuration, all available agent inputs and outputs, the appropriate LLM handler for that node,